roemmele/AbLit/README.md

 # AbLit: *Ab*ridged versions of English *Lit*erature books

-This repo contains the data and code featured in the paper "ABLIT: A Resource for Analyzing and Generating Abridged Versions of English Literature".
+This repo contains the data and code featured in the paper [AbLit: A Resource for Analyzing and Generating Abridged Versions of English Literature](https://arxiv.org/pdf/2302.06579.pdf).
 The author Emma Laybourn wrote [abridged versions of 10 classic books](http://www.englishliteratureebooks.com/classicnovelsabridged.html).
 AbLit annotates the alignment between passages in these abridgements with their original version.

 #### The dataset is now available on HuggingFace datasets: [huggingface.co/datasets/roemmele/ablit](https://huggingface.co/datasets/roemmele/ablit).
+(There is also an abridgement generation model available on the [Hub](https://huggingface.co/roemmele/ablit-bart-base), which is initialized from bart-base and fine-tuned on the AbLit dataset, as described in the paper.)

 #### Alternatively, you can access the data directly from this repo.
 Because AbLit can provide aligned passages of different lengths (e.g. sentences, paragraphs, multi-paragraph chunks), we've provided a python package for interfacing with the data (called ablit).
 You can use this code to extract and save the data for different passage sizes to file.